Sieep-Coding/sieep-coding.github.io/src/pages/posts/on-brevity.md

 A junior dev will often drop a 200-line monster function filled with redundant variables and overly complex logic to solve a problem.

 But an experienced engineer looks at that monster and sees a massive security risk.
 They know that every single line of code is a liability.
-Often referred to as `Tech Debt`,it's the hidden cost of writing code.
+Often referred to as `Tech Debt`, it's the hidden cost of writing code.

 It’s another line that can hide a bug, another line that can be exploited, and another line that creates unintended side effects.